-Mali frustrated in Uganda as Niger win
+South Africa edge out Ghana as Mali frustrated in Uganda

-2022 World Cup: Mali frustrated in Uganda as Niger win
+2022 World Cup: South Africa beat Ghana as Mali frustrated in Uganda

 Last updated on .From the section Sport Africa

+It means after two matches South Africa have four points just ahead of Ghana on three.

+The second match in Group G is on Tuesday as Ethiopia host Zimbabwe, who will go level on points with South Africa if they win that match.

-Uganda managed to force a goalless draw with visitors Mali in Kampala in Group E of 2022 World Cup qualifying on Tuesday.
+Also on Tuesday Uganda managed to force a goalless draw with visitors Mali in Kampala in Group E.

 The Cranes played the final 24 minutes of the game with 10 men following the dismissal of Murushidi Jjuko for a second bookable offence.